An innovative steelband and unique community

 Our Virtual Panyard is still going strong!

-For more than 29-weeks Metronomes has run the world’s only Virtual Panyard, with live steelpan performances, readings, and link-ups to Trinidad.
-We are seeking funding to keep the Virtual Panyard running, as well as for a Caribbean Christmas concert, and other activities.
+For more than 43-weeks Metronomes has run the world’s only Virtual Panyard, with live steelpan performances, readings, and link-ups to Trinidad.
+We have received funding to keep the Virtual Panyard running until the end of March 2021.